 You know that content curation can help you get more followers and more engagement on social media, but you also know you need to optimize the process in order for it to truly pay off.

 Following are some of the best content curation tools out there that will help you save time and effort finding great content.

 Note: Make sure also to read the essential effective guide to content sharing.

 1. Scoop.it – Follow experts in your field

-In Scoop.it you create boards of content around specific topics and then add content to these boards.
-So if you are time poor and in the search for content spend some time finding people on Scoop.it that add great content to relevant boards and follow them.
+In Scoop.it, you can create boards around specific topics that interest you and then add related content to these boards.
+So if you can’t afford to spend a lot of time searching for valuable content, Scoop.it may be the answer you’ve been looking for.
+Use this tool to identify people who add great content to relevant boards and follow them.

 Imagine that you missed a really great conference but you heard that someone ‘storified’ it.
-This means they went to Storify and searched through the content discussed online and created a summary.
+This means they went to Storify and searched through the content discussed on social media and created a summary.

 This summary could include tweets, Facebook updates, pictures, videos and much more.

 So you get a story about the conference.
-With Storify you can create or monitor stories and the stories are curated by a person so you get a good overview of a particular topic, event, conference etc.
+With Storify, you can create or monitor stories, and since stories are curated by people, you get a good overview of a particular topic, event, conference, etc.

 Storify is very easy to set up and provides a good free version!